-Try a new sacred tradition each year to keep faith fresh.
+Try a new sacred tradition each year to create holy moments for your family.

 We are just a few days from Christmas.
-The kids are all home after the Great Kid Migration of 2016.
-As we transition to a new season of life with kids in college, grad school, and long-term overseas missions, the time together is all the more special.
+The kids are all home.
+As we transition to a new season of life with an empty nest the time together as a family is all the more special.

 Traditions are memorable part of Christmas.
 Making Christmas cookies, hanging outdoor lights, and attending church on Christmas Eve are a few of the traditions we do every year.